James Mworia: Other responsibilities

 He serves as the chairman of the board of directors at Sidian Bank.
 He also serves as a board member at the Nairobi Stock Exchange (NSE), effective June 2015.
-In June 2018, he is expected to leave the board of the NSE, having served his three year term, and having declined to offer himself for re-election.
+In June 2018, he is expected to leave the board of the NSE, having served his three-year term, and having declined to offer himself for re-election.

 In September 2016, he was named the highest paid executive among the five largest corporations in Kenya, with an annual compensation package valued at KES:201.1 million (approx. US$2 million) annually.

 In October 2016, he was appointed Chancellor of Machakos University, a public university in Machakos County, Kenya.

+He also sits on the board of Lewa Wildlife Conservancy and Isuzu Motors Limited.

 Personal life

 According to a 2011 published report, James Mworia is married.